abiodun-ayodeji/Predictive-Maintenance/README.md

 The RUL estimator has 4 convolutional hidden layers with varying filters and a kernel size of 3.
 It also uses a Globalmaxpooling layer and dropout layers stacked as shown in the notebook.
 The output is a single-unit Dense layer.
 Relu activation is used on all convolutional layers while the fully connected layer and the output activation is linear.

 ## Usage
-You may load the model checkpoint and predict the RUL directly or preprocess and train a new model using the codes in the CMAPSS data cleaner and the steps shown in the notebook.
+You may load the model checkpoint and predict the RUL directly or preprocess and train a new model using the functions in the CMAPSS data cleaner and the steps shown in the notebook.

 If you like the example in this notebook, you will also like a new architecture proposed in [this paper](https://www.researchgate.net/publication/351693960_Causal_augmented_ConvNet_A_temporal_memory_dilated_convolution_model_for_long-sequence_time_series_prediction).
 It gives a state-of-the-art prediction, and can be used for other time-series prediction tasks.
 An adaptation of the code used in the paper is presented [here](https://github.com/abiodun-ayodeji/CaConvNet_for_time_series).